manidlou/nodejs-bracks-parser/readme.md

 Please use `npm install bracks-parser`, or `npm install bracks-parser --save-dev` if you want to install it as a development dependency.
 #####Use as a gulp plugin
 `bracks-parser` can be used as a [gulp](https://github.com/gulpjs/gulp) plugin as well.
 If you are interested about that, please read [gulp-bracks](https://github.com/mawni/gulp-bracks).
+#####Use as a command line program
+`bracks-parser` can be used as a command line program as well.
+If you are interested about that, please read [bracks](https://github.com/mawni/nodejs-bracks-cli).
 #####Performance
 Here is what happens under the hood: